 At its core, Salesforce is vital for closing deals.
 But you can streamline your entire sales process when you connect Salesforce with Zapier.

-With just a few Zaps—our word for automated workflows—you can add meeting notes to your CRM, subscribe leads to your marketing apps, and keep your whole team in the loop—automatically.
+With just a few Zaps—our word for automated workflows—you can add new contacts to your CRM, subscribe leads to your marketing apps, and keep your whole team in the loop—automatically.
 Here's how.

 Table of contents